ismail1432/safe-migrations-bundle/README.md

 class MyStatement implements StatementInterface
 {
     protected string $migrationWarning;
-    protected string $commandOutputWarning;

     public function migrationWarning(): string
     {
         // The message that will be added in the migration file return $this->migrationWarning;
-    }

-    public function commandOutputWarning(): string
-    {
-        // The message that will be added in the command output return $this->commandOutputWarning;
     }

     public function supports(string $migrationUpContent): bool
     {
         // The logic to determine if the statement is present in the `up` method of migration file.